 - Subverted in Minecraft: sheer face cliffs exist that are impossible to traverse...that is, until you mine some steps in them, or use a water bucket to make an impromptu elevator out of a waterfall.

 - Myst IV has a one age with sheer cliffs.
-Myst V also has some.
+Myst V: End of Ages also has some.

 Non video game examples

-- Ironclaw included a Gravity Barrier in a Tabletop RPG.
-In the middle of the map are the Walls of Calabria: a v-shaped cliff formation leagues long and a mile and a half high.
+- Ironclaw: In the middle of the map are the Walls of Calabria: a v-shaped cliff formation leagues long and a mile and a half high.
 Of course, they're not as much of an obstacle for the flying races, and the second edition reveals that a Noble House of Bats claim the caves riddling it as their domain.